hybrid-futr/Python/README.md

-#ython Projects
+py projects:

-Including but not limited to data science, network monitoring tools, and fun web scrapers.
+Including but not limited to analytics, network monitoring, and web scraping.